argoproj/argo-cd/docs/basics/terminology.md

 ## Application Programming Interface (API)

-Argo CD exposes an API that allows you to automate all possible actions from your own program or script.
-Everything that is available from the CLI and the UI is also available in API form.
+Argo CD exposes a RESTful API that allows you to automate all possible actions from your own program or script.
+Everything that is available from the CLI and the UI is also available through Argo CD's API.

 ## Target state

 The desired state of an application as described in Git.
-Typically it consists of Kubernetes manifests either in raw form or templated with Helm/Kustomize or other configuration tool.
+Typically it consists of Kubernetes manifests either in raw form or templated with Helm/Kustomize or other configuration management tool.

 ##  Live state